jason-guru/laravel-make-repository/README.md

 `composer require jason-guru/laravel-make-repository --dev`

-Or add the following to your composer.json's require section and `composer update`
+Or add the following to your composer.json's require-dev section and `composer update`

 ```json
 "require-dev": {